charlottelambert/old-bailey/vector-space/README.md

 ```
 ./train-embedding_model.py --corpus_txt_file=PATH_TO_CORPUS_FILE --filter_top_words=0 --year_split=-1
 ```
 Make sure not to filter out the top 10,000 words because this will cause the vocabularies to not match.
-You can use the `-- year_split` argument to match the same parameter from the command used to run `run_model.py`.
-Alternatively, always set `--year_split` to -1 so the output Word2Vec model can be used for calculating topic coherence for a model run with no year split and for models run with a year split.
+You can use the `--year_split` argument to match the same parameter from the command used to run `run_model.py`.
+Alternatively, always input `--year_split=-1` so the output Word2Vec model can be used for calculating topic coherence for a model run with no year split and for models run with a year split.